markfjohnson/hdmk/kafka_hello_world/README.md

     * Kubernetes manager
     * Kubernetes cluster with the name 'kubernetes-cluster1'
 * kubectl is setup and able to return the nodes available to Kubernetes
+* The Docker image markfjohnson/python-kafka-k8s has been copied into your local repository if the cluster is airgapped.

 If any of the above are not installed in the cluster, then consult with the Installation README of this repository.